 Outro

-On the way down to the powerline clearing, I decided to take a spur bike path I saw earlier.
-I wasn’t sure where it would lead.
-But it later joined our up route at the fork we had passed on the way up the mountain.
+On the way back to the powerline clearing, we took a spur bike path I had seen but wasn’t sure where it would lead.
+But it joined our up route at the fork we had passed en route to the top of the mountain.

 Tiger Mountain was still in the clouds.
 So we left after a few seconds and went down to the unnamed creek through the forest.
 Then we picked up the trail on the other side and returned to the car.